gnavaei/eks-project/README.md

 ## Project Outcomes

-The project successfully delivered a fully automated cloud-native platform where infrastructure provisioning, application deployment, security validation, scaling, and observability were managed through code and automated workflows.
+The project successfully delivered a fully automated cloud-native platform capable of provisioning infrastructure, deploying applications, and managing operational workflows through code.

-Beyond the technical implementation, the project provided valuable experience in integrating multiple cloud-native components into a single operational platform.
-Challenges included establishing secure workload identity federation with AWS, implementing GitOps-based deployments, troubleshooting Kubernetes networking and ingress behaviour, and ensuring platform observability across both infrastructure and workloads.
+The most significant challenge was integrating multiple platform components into a cohesive and reliable environment.
+While each service could be deployed independently, ensuring that application delivery, networking, security, scaling, and observability worked seamlessly together required continuous troubleshooting, testing, and refinement across the platform.

-The result is a scalable and repeatable platform that reflects many of the operational patterns used in modern cloud environments while strengthening practical skills in Kubernetes, automation, troubleshooting, and platform engineering.
+The result is a scalable and repeatable environment that strengthened practical experience in Kubernetes and Platform Engineering, while providing a deeper understanding of how modern cloud-native systems operate as a complete platform rather than a collection of individual tools.